 Employment: Works for the Catholic Church in the area of marriage and family.

 Hobbies: Singing, gardening, canning, hiking, travelling, quilting, board games

 Favorite TV shows: Downton Abbey and The Office

 Favorite Songs: "House of Tom Bombadil" by Nickel Creek, "Blessings" by Laura Story, and "Every Storm Runs Out of Rain" by Gary Allan

 Favorite Quote: "Lacking answers about the future, we should prepare to receive them by living today to the full." - Fr.
 Jacques Philippe

 Fun fact: I visited every state in the U.S. at least once before I went to college, thanks to my road-trip-loving parents

-What I am looking forward to most about being a mother: snuggling, reading together, introducing my son or daughter to "firsts" of everything, hearing a little voice say "Mama"
+What I love most about being a mother: snuggling, reading together, introducing my daughter to "firsts" of everything, hearing a little voice say "Mama"

 Family: Parents Dan and Kathy, brothers Dave and Rob, sister-in-law Amy, nephews Andrew, Brandon, Xavier, Josh, Roman; nieces Angelina, Desiree, Jasmine